-Jerry Ellig is a senior research fellow at the Mercatus Center at George Mason University, where he has worked since 1996.
-His primary research interests include the federal regulatory process, economic regulation, and telecommunications regulation.
+Jerry Ellig is a senior research fellow at the Mercatus Center at George Mason University and a former assistant professor of economics at George Mason University.
+He specializes in the federal regulatory process, economic regulation, and telecommunications regulation.

-Dr. Ellig has published numerous articles on government regulation and business management in both scholarly and popular periodicals, including Regulation & Governance, Risk Analysis, Administrative Law Review, The Public Manager, Journal of Politics, Journal of Regulatory Economics, Managerial and Decision Economics, Antitrust Bulletin, the New York University Journal of International Law and Politics, the Wall Street Journal, the New York Times, Barron’s, and the Washington Post.
-His most recent book, coauthored with Mercatus colleagues Maurice McTigue and Henry Wray, is Government Performance and Results: An Evaluation of GPRA’s First Decade, available from CRC Press.
+Ellig has published numerous articles on government regulation and business management in both scholarly and popular periodicals, including the Wall Street Journal, the New York Times, Barron’s, the Washington Post, Regulation & Governance, Risk Analysis, Administrative Law Review, Journal of Regulatory Economics, and the New York University Journal of International Law and Politics.
+His most recent book, coauthored with his Mercatus colleagues Maurice McTigue and Henry Wray, is Government Performance and Results: An Evaluation of GPRA’s First Decade.

-Dr. Ellig received his PhD and MA in economics from George Mason University and his BA in economics from Xavier University in Cincinnati, OH.
+Ellig received his MA and PhD in economics from George Mason University and his BA in economics from Xavier University.